ioanagornateanu/Opencart-project/README.md

   ### 2.2 Test analysis

--	The testing process will be done based on the requirements for features: Add funds, Withdraw funds, Send money
+-	The testing process will be done based on the requirements for features:use "Filter" as a shortcut to search, change product name;
 -	we plan on running a full regression test on the current version

   ### 2.3 Test design